-- 1 Statewide commercial business list
+1 - Statewide commercial business list

+List-assisted area frame (Go to Question 2.)

-- 4 Statewide retail license/permit list
+4 - Statewide retail license/permit list

-- 2 Local commercial business list
+2 - Local commercial business list

-- 5 Statewide liquor license/permit list
+5 - Statewide liquor license/permit list

-- 3 Statewide tobacco license/permit list
+3 - Statewide tobacco license/permit list

-- 6 Other
+6 - Other

 Name of Frame Source Type of Source Description Updating Method and Cycle FDA List Frame (Tobacco Inspection Management System (TIMS) 6 Frame file used by FDA to conduct tobacco compliance checks We will obtain an updated file each year from the FDA, in advance of the annual NC Synar study, to use as the basis for the NC Synar frame.
 NC will provide updates, based on the annual Synar frame and field study activities, back to the FDA for their use in updating the FDA frame file.
 NC Weights and Measures Service Station List 4 List of NC service stations dispensing gasoline.
-List is maintained by the State.
+The list is maintained by the State.
 An updated version of this file will be obtained each year as part of the frame maintenance process.
 New and revised service station information will be merged onto the frame file.
 Family Dollar and Dollar General stores list 1 Commercial list of all Family General and Dollar General stores in North Carolina This list will be updated every year as part of the frame maintenance process.
 New and revised store information will be merged onto the frame file.